-Due to the low oil price and the competitive nature of the market AHTS's owners are operating at close to breakeven with most owner's recording loses since the downturn.
+Due to the competitive nature of the market AHTS's owners are operating at close to breakeven with most owner's recording loses since the downturn.
 The breakeven point of a small to mid size AHTS is US$5,000 to US$8,000 per day depending on region.
 This is broken down as follows:

 Total Cost of Ownership